 In 2016, the former head of an anti-doping laboratory in Moscow blew the whistle on a state-run initiative to provide Russian athletes with performance-enhancing drugs, and to hide that use, at the 2014 Olympic Games in Sochi, Russia.
 He described a cover-up that involved the intelligence service accessing "tamper-proof" bottles in order to replace urine from doping Russian athletes with safe-to-test samples.
 The World Anti-Doping Agency commissioned an investigation that found evidence of this elaborate scheme.

 In December 2019, after receiving manipulated test results from the Moscow lab, the World Anti-Doping Agency imposed a four-year ban on Russia for the Olympic Games and world championship sporting events.
 This was reduced to a two-year ban by the Court of Arbitration for Sport in 2020.
-Russian athletes are able to compete at the 2021 and 2022 Olympic Games, but not under the Russian flag or with their country's anthem.
+Russian athletes were able to compete at the 2021 and 2022 Olympic Games, but not under the Russian flag or with their country's anthem.